SSIvanov19/Medicine/README.md

 # Medicine
 ### Repo for project about machine, that gives medicine automatically.
 Developed for NOIT 2020-2021.
+### This repo requires Git LFS installed on your machine
 # Participants

 Stoyan Ivanov - [SSIvanov19](https://github.com/SSIvanov19)